 The Notification of Enforcement Discretion includes “All services that a covered health care provider, in their professional judgement, believes can be provided through telehealth in the given circumstances of the current emergency,” which includes the remote diagnosis and treatment of patients.
 The Notification of Enforcement Discretion only applies to “Penalties for violations of the HIPAA Privacy, Security, and Breach Notification Rules that occur in the good faith provision of telehealth during the COVID-19 nationwide public health emergency.”

-OCR has stated that its Notification of Enforcement Discretion only applies to HIPAA-covered healthcare suppliers, not other HIPAA-covered entities that are not partaking in the supply of health care.
+OCR has stated that its Notification of Enforcement Discretion only applies to HIPAA-covered healthcare delivery organizations, not other HIPAA-covered entities that are not providing healthcare services.

-OCR says that during the public health emergency, telehealth services can be supplied to all patients, not only those that receive advantages through under Medicare and Medicaid.
+OCR says that during the public health emergency, telehealth services can be supplied to all patients, not only those that receive benefits under Medicare and Medicaid.
 Telehealth services can be supplied to patients regardless of their health compliant, not only those displaying symptoms of COVID-19.

 There is, at present, no expiration date for the Notification of Enforcement Discretion.
 This is an ever-evolving situation and likely to be a long-term public health emergency.
 OCR will release a public notice when the enforcement discretion no longer applies, and that decision will be based on circumstances and facts.

-In the guidance OCR says that telehealth services can be supplied from healthcare centers, including other clinics, offices, and from the home.
+In the guidance OCR says that telehealth services can be supplied from healthcare centers, including other clinics, and from offices or from individuals’ home.
 To safeguard patient privacy, the services should be administered in a private setting where conversations cannot be overheard.
 Public places and semi-public settings should be avoided, unless consent is provided by patients or in exigent circumstances.
-In all instances, safeguards must be implemented to safeguard against incidental uses and disclosures of patients’ protected health information.
+In all instances, safeguards must be implemented to protect against incidental uses and disclosures of patients’ protected health information.

 OCR has also given clarification on the good faith and bad faith provision of telehealth services.
 The Notification of Enforcement Discretion only applies in relation to good faith provision of telehealth services.